ozlembasabakar/AndroidZeroToHeroChallenges/commendLineCalculator/basic/Commend-Line Calculator.md

 - A string containing the result of the operation formatted as `"Result: {value}"`.

-- If the operator is invalid, return `"Error: Invalid operator"`.
+- If the operator is invalid, return `Error: Invalid operator.
+Please use +, -, *, or /.`.

-- If the operation involves division by zero, return `"Error: Division by zero"`.
+- If the operation involves division by zero, return `Error: Division by zero is not allowed.`.

 ### Input Format